wesleypanaino/SmartView/README.md

 ## Usage
 To use this project, you need to provide a JSON template that defines the structure of the view you want to generate, and JSON data that provides the content for these views.

-Here's an example of a simple list
+Here's an example of a Simple List:

 Template:
 ```json
 {